ayyouboulidi/init_react_project/README.md

 # Init a new project

 Hallelujah!<br>
-We donnot need to configure everything with react anymore.
+We do not need to configure everything with react anymore.
 The **Create React App** is the solution.

 Create React App is divided into two packages: